Roboost-INAU-Minor/ROBOOST_Minor/ROBOOST mdbook/src/Overview.md

     package "KuKaRobot" {
         class Dylan {
             + Project leader.
-            + Develop stundent program.
+            + Develop student program.
             + Explain the rest of the students how the robot works.
         }
         class Project_group {
-            + Assist bram where needed.
+            + Assist Dylan where needed.
-            + Learn from the progress Bram makes.
+            + Learn from the progress Dylan makes.
         }
     }
     package "DoosanRobot" {
         class Gijs {
             + Project leader.
-            + Develop stundent program.
+            + Develop student program.
             + Explain the rest of the students how the robot works.
         }
         class Project_group {
+            + Assist Gijs where needed.
+            + Learn from the progress Gijs makes.
+        }
+    }

+    package "AMR" {
+        class Hailing {
+            + Project leader.
+            + Develop student program.
+            + Explain the rest of the students how the robot works.
+        }
+        class Project_group {
-            + Assist bram where needed.
+            + Assist Hailing where needed.
-            + Learn from the progress Bram makes.
+            + Learn from the progress Hailing makes.
         }
     }
 }